 77% nylon/23% Lycra

 MStevens takes a bit of extra care with the design, adding an additional seam line into the 2" full circumference waistband to insure the elastic won't roll over inside.
 It hides perfectly under tights.
-Even under a unitard, it doesn't reveal a dance belt outline.
+Even under a unitard, there’s no show-thru dance belt outline.
+However, there is no padding layer, so some “twig and berries” detail replaces the traditional dance belt round mound.

 The thong is the narrowest of all dance belts tested so there's no feeling of excessive material between your legs, but that also means it rides extremely deep.
 No problem while wearing it, but taking it off can literally be a pain!